itchio/butler/docs/pushing.md

 *Limits: currently, the itch.io backend will reject builds with a total uncompressed size that exceeds 30GB.*

+## Default and optimized patches

+The patch for a build is generated in two phases.
+The first phase runs on your machine when you push.
+The second phase runs on the itch.io backend afterwards.

+When you run `butler push`, butler diffs your build against the previous one with an rsync-style algorithm that matches fixed-size blocks, and compresses the result with Brotli at a low quality setting.
+This is the *default patch*.
+The block-based diff and the fast compression are both chosen so the push stays quick and butler's memory use stays low.

+As soon as the upload finishes, the build is live.
+Players can download it and update to it right away, using the default patch.

+After the push is received, the backend regenerates the patch with a different set of algorithms.
+It re-diffs files with bsdiff, a byte-level diff that catches changes the block-based rsync pass misses, and recompresses with Brotli at a much higher quality.
+The result is the *optimized patch*, which is usually significantly smaller. bsdiff and high-quality Brotli cost far more CPU and memory, which is why this runs on the backend rather than on your machine.
+How long it takes depends on the size of your build, and for a large game it can run for around 30 minutes.
+This is the "processing" step, and you can see its status in the channel's build list.

+While processing is going on, players are able to update with the default patch, so nobody is held up waiting for the optimized patch.
+Once the optimized patch is ready it replaces the default patch automatically, and players who update after that point download the smaller version instead.

 ## Channel names

 The name of a channel has meaning: